primaryobjects/oracle/README.md

 On a classical computer, we would iterate through the array in order to search for each letter.
 For the first letter, 'h', we search up to index `3` to locate the letter.
 However, for letter 'l' we need to search through the entire array to locate the letter at index `7`.
 In the worst-case scenario, this algorithm requires searching through all elements, thus it has a time complexity of O(n).

+For an entire phrase, "hello", we could leverage a hash map to store the indices of the elements within the array.
+This would take O(n) to create the hash map of indices.
+We could then iterate through each letter in the target string and retrieve each index.
+This would take an additional O(m), where m = length of the phrase (5), as each lookup in the hash is a single execution of O(1).

+This would be a total time complexity of O(n+m) => O(n).

 ### Running on a quantum computer

 On a quantum computer, we can represent each index within the array using enough qubits to represent the length of the array.
 In this example, we have an array of length 8, thus we can represent this number of indices in the array using 3 qubits.
 This is equivalent to `2^3=8` possibilities for 3 qubits.